debsouryadatta/quantum/README.md

 - **Import from GitHub** - Automatically fill your profile using AI analysis of your GitHub repositories
 - Choose to replace all fields or fill empty ones only

-### Search System
+### Conversational Search System
-- Multi-agent orchestration (Planner, Executor, Evaluator)
-- Semantic search with vector embeddings
-- Smart ranking and filtering
-- Real-time search results
+- **Chat-based interface** - Have natural conversations with an AI agent
+- **Clarifying questions** - AI asks questions to better understand your needs before searching
+- **Dual search tools** - Uses RAG (semantic) search for conceptual matching and keyword search for specific skills
+- **Conversation history** - Sessions are saved and can be reviewed later (read-only after leaving)
+- **Match explanations** - Each result includes a reason explaining why the builder matches your query
+- **Session management** - Create new chats, view history, and manage conversations

 ## Environment Variables